junxit/us-congress-bills-111/metadata.md

 - 2010-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 307 - 113 (Roll no. 479).(text: CR 7/27/2010 H6137)
 - 2010-07-29 — Received in the Senate.
 - 2010-08-05 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-08-12 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 552.